 A Dialogue Window is used to control a NightView dialogue and for input and output with the dialogue shell.
 See "Dialogue Window" on page 9-16.

 A Debug Window is used to debug and manipulate one or more processes.
-See "Debug Window" on page 9-20.
+See "Debug Window" on page 9-21.

 The GUI Monitor Window displays monitorpoints.
 See "Monitorpoints" on page 3-10.

+A Data Window provides a convenient way to browse the data in a program.
+See "Data Window" on page 9-52.

 The Global Window is used to control the debugger in general.
-See "Global Window" on page 9-48.
+See "Global Window" on page 9-63.

 The Help Window is used only when you ask for help.
-See "Help Window" on page 9-50.
+See "Help Window" on page 9-65.